Divine soul

 In kabbalah, the divine soul (nefesh ha'elokit) is the source of good inclination, or yetzer tov, and Godly desires.

 The divine soul is composed of the ten sefirot from the side of holiness, and garbs itself with three garments of holiness, namely Godly thought, speech and action associated with the 613 commandments of the Torah.
 Because its desire is to cleave to Godliness, it is usually in conflict with the nefesh habehamit, whose desire is initially for physical pleasures.
+It is believed this soul is unique to Jews and not possessed by gentiles.

 Reluctance of the soul to be born

 In Pirkei Avot 4:22 it is stated:

 Do not let your evil inclination reassure you that your grave will be a place of comfort for you.
 For against your will were you formed, against your will you were born, against your will you live, against your will you die, and against your will shall you give judgement and accounting before the King Who Reigns Over Kings, the Holy One, Blessed is He.

 Regarding this, Bartenura explains that the soul does not desire to leave the pure place where souls reside before coming down to earth.
 An angel forces it to leave its heavenly abode and enter the mother's womb, after which an angel again forces it to come out and be born.